How to start a blog in 2025: the complete guide for beginners

-So in this detailed guide, we’re going to cover what a blog means, why build a blog or website, and all the steps you need to start a blog.
+We’re going to cover what a blog means, why build a blog or website, and all the steps you need to start a blog, even if you don’t have any technical expertise or background.

 Disclaimer: If you buy any products through links on this site, I may earn a commission.
 But it doesn't make any difference to your cost, and it helps me keep this blog running.
 So you could always read my articles for free.